nanaimostudio/DistanceMeasurer/README.md

 Uses ultrasonic sensor + Arduino to record distance on iOS

-iDeviceConsoleTestLe/folder is the code for iPhone serial monitor
+iDeviceConsoleTest/folder is the code for iPhone serial monitor

 Ultrasonic/folder is the code on Arduino

+iDeviceConsoleTestLe/folder is a duplicated one. just ignore it.